fnalways/terminus-docs/docs/manual/tasks/gpu-resource.md

 * Large memory requests may limit resources available for subsequent applications.

 :::info
-For cluster-scoped applications, such as SD Web UI (Stable Diffusion) and ComfyUI, GPU memory is managed by the cluster-scoped application itself, not individual user instances.
+For shared applications, such as SD Web UI (Stable Diffusion) and ComfyUI, GPU memory is managed by the shared application itself, not individual user instances.
 This means that the GPU mode settings described here do not directly affect authorized applications.
 :::